 The 2015 MAS Mini-Conference and AGM is at Government House in Regina on May 22.
+Registration is now open!

-MAS has reserved a block of rooms at the Wyndham Hotel in downtown Regina for those in need of accomodations.
+MAS has reserved a block of rooms at the Wyndham Hotel in downtown Regina for those in need of accommodations.
 Rooms are available for $135/night and reservations can be made by phoning the hotel at 306-584-7400 and quoting group number CGMS15 before April 21.
 You can also reserve rooms on their website.

 Registration is expected to open in March and conference packages will be mailed in early April.
 Keep an eye on this page or in our E-Phemera newsletter for more information.

 Friday May 22, 2015

 9:00 am - 10:00 am Member Forum